FVRTH3R/Convergence/index.md

    We are one of the few examples of cooperation amongst competing ideologies.
 In a world struggling to cope with the onslaught of information engineered to amplify our tribal tendencies, the preciousness and power of this gift cannot be understated.
 Given that collectively you have technical talent, institutional connections, a shared interest in influence techniques, and a healthy fear of grifters; you are the hope you have been waiting for.
 You are the seeds of the Second Renaissance.

-*waits for laughter to subside*
+<center><h3><i>waits for laughter to subside</h3></i></center>

    It took, at least, tens of millions to bring you all to this point.
 No one is coming because all of you are the investment.
 You are the people in the past who chose to adopt the prototype behaviors and cognitive frameworks necessary to bootstrap the activation energy needed to make reality the miracles tucked away in research papers and lab benches around the world.
 You exist in the corner of the world with the resources and stability to make it happen.
 There is no main character in this story, no chosen few, only those who choose.

 Anon, the question you should ask yourself now is,
-# **do u fuck?**
+<center><h1><b>do u fuck?</h1></b></center>

-## Notes
+# Notes

 [^1]:
-     The first half of this document was written early February of 2022 with the goal of applying for funding to support communities such as this that I feel are instrumental in sparking an explosive growth in our fabrication abilities with the goal of bringing the promise of metamaterials into the world.
+     My initial assessment of the anti-molochian egregore known as {}.

 [^2]:
-     This quote was my initial assessment of the anti-molochian egregore known as ****.
+      The first half of this document was written early February of 2022 with the goal of applying for funding to support communities such as this that I feel are instrumental in sparking an explosive growth in our fabrication abilities with the goal of bringing the promise of metamaterials into the world.

 [^3]:
      My observation from VC is that there exists some abstract n-dimensional construct, like a rotating tesseract, which represents our shared characteristics.
 We are all pieces of this tesseract, calling out our individual observations of the higher-dimensional metacrisis through which we are passing.
 If you have a rival in these parts, it is likely they share the most faces of the ‘tesseract’ with you.
 Truly a beautiful and constructive use of psychographic targeting.My observation from VC is that there exists some abstract n-dimensional construct, like a rotating tesseract, which represents our shared characteristics.
 We are all pieces of this tesseract, calling out our individual observations of the higher-dimensional metacrisis through which we are passing.
 If you have a rival in these parts, it is likely they share the most faces of the ‘tesseract’ with you.
 Truly a beautiful and constructive use of psychographic targeting